There are two ways to get rid of your robot vacuum, recycle it or part it out. We’ll go over both options.

 Once that’s done, you can dive into the disassembly.

 Though it does require a bit more effort, this approach is arguably the most environmentally conscious.
-It’s surprising how many individuals hunt for specific parts on platforms like eBay or Facebook Marketplace.
+It’s surprising that many individuals hunt for specific parts on platforms like eBay or Facebook Marketplace.
 So, why not give it a shot and list the parts there?
 If you find no takers, you can then resort to the recycling methods outlined in the prior section.

 Don’t Put It In The Trash!